 The most common reason for someone to not feel hungry is that they either just ate, or they have not burned enough calories since last eating.
-However, not feeling hungry or wanting to eat when your body needs the calories is called anorexia and has many causes, including psychological (anorexia nervosa); chronic illness (especially kidney disease); and cancer.
+However, not feeling hungry or not wanting to eat when your body needs the calories is called anorexia and has many causes, including psychological (anorexia nervosa); chronic illness (especially kidney disease); and cancer.
 If you have anorexia combined with weight loss, you should see your doctor as soon as possible.

 Rose Reisman, Nutrition & Dietetics, answeredApproximately three hours after eating a complete meal, you should feel hungry.
 It may occur even sooner if you're eating five to six smaller meals a day.
 If you don't, it may be for one of the reasons below.